 - Meanwhile, combine the crushed walnuts with the sesame seeds and mix well.

-- Once your cookies are fully cooled, (we actually like let them cool overnight) heat in a saucepan one cup of honey.
+- Once your cookies are fully cooled, (we actually like let them cool overnight) heat in a small saucepan, one cup of honey.
 Once the honey has liquefied (which will happen when the honey is brought to a boil) carefully add 2 tablespoons of boiling water.
 Skim off any foam which may develop on surface of honey.
 Reduce heat to a very low simmer.

 - Prepare a sheet of parchment paper near the stovetop.
 This is where you will place your honey dipped cookies.
 Sprinkle some of the walnut-sesame seed mixture onto the paper (this will keep the bottoms of the cookie from sticking to the parchment).